LiamSkirrow/verilogtree/README.md

     - -h/--help: (display all arguments).
 Look into creating a man page that is slightly more verbose than just the --help arg.
     - --version: when debugging, makes it easier to verify that I've checked out the correct version of the code and built the right version.
     - -L: specify how many levels of hierarchy to print out
+    - --debug: print out lots of internal information that would be useful for debugging code
 - include a changelog once official versioning is started (v0.1.0 for example), it'd be useful to track which features get added in in which versions.

 ### Stretch Features